UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_details.md

 ???+ question "Hands-on #3: jobstats"

     - Generate jobstats plots for your jobs
-        - Firstly, find some job IDs from this month
+        - Firstly, find some job IDs from this month, using `finishedjobinfo -m username`
-        -  finishedjobinfo -m username
         - Write down the IDs from some interesting jobs.
         - Generate the images:

         ```console
         $ jobstats -p ID1 ID2 ID3
         ```

     - Look at the images

     ```console